wmarquardt/wmarquardt/README.md

-I'm a software engineer currently specializing in cyber security, working at Curitiba, Brazil.
+I'm a software engineer currently specializing in cyber security, living in Curitiba, Brazil.

 ---EOF---